Jamestown S'Klallam Tribe of Washington: Native American Advocacy

-On April 4, 2014, the Bureau of Indian Affairs, part of the department of the interior, approved the Jamestown S'Klallam Tribe leasing regulations under the HEARTH Act after testimony from the Tribal Chairman, W. Ron Allen.
+On April 4, 2014, the Bureau of Indian Affairs, part of the United States Department of the Interior, approved the Jamestown S'Klallam Tribe leasing regulations under the HEARTH Act after testimony from the Tribal Chairman, W. Ron Allen.
 With this approval, the Tribe is authorized to enter into the following type of leases without BIA approval: Business leases.
 This has allowed the tribe to expand their business ventures for the welfare of the members with the prosperity and benefits of a casino, golf course, medical and dental facilities, and other small enterprises.

 The Jamestown S'Klallam Tribe is also heavily involved in protecting and preserving their ancestral lands.
 Their natural resources department works to reach all parts of the diverse Pacific Northwestern ecosystem, but is mainly focused on the Dungeness River watershed.
 Headed primarily by their Dungeness River Management Team, the tribe has been involved in the completion of over 40 watershed planning documents, studies, and recovery plans since 1989.